Olivki/kanon.xml/src/main/kotlin/README.md

         // The function version creates the element container and then appends the specified text.
         // This means that unless you need to do additional work on the text container, this is the preferred method. text(tagName = "textContainer") { "I'm a text container!" }
+        // If you need to create multiple text nodes, and you don't want to take a bunch of lines
+        // you can make use of the "texts" function, which acts much like vararg attributes function. texts("textContainerOne" to "I'm a text container!", "textContainerTwo" to "I'm also a text container!")
     }
     ```
     ```xml
     <?xml version="1.0" encoding="UTF-8" standalone="no"?>
     <root>
       <textContainer>I'm a text container!</textContainer>
+      <textContainerOne>I'm a text container!</textContainerOne>
+      <textContainerTwo>I'm also a text container!</textContainerTwo>
     </root>
     ```